meeshkan/unmock-ts-koans/README.md

 Some people that have shared their branches have added extra tests.
 If you want your test to be merged into the main branch, please make a PR to `master` with the "wrong" version and `answers` with the correction.

-Please note that this project is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
+Please note that this project is governed by the [Meeshkan Community Code of Conduct](https://github.com/meeshkan/code-of-conduct).
 By participating in this project, you agree to abide by its terms.